 - If MRSA-positive patients are discharged from or transferred within LTHT, the receiving area must be notified and a transfer form must be completed in line with LTHT policy.

-- All ‘high risk’ patients (see definition) should receive surgical peri-operative antibiotic prophylaxis with an agent with activity against MRSA if they undergo a surgical procedure or other intervention (see definition) for which prophylaxis is indicated.
+- All ‘high risk’ patients (see definition) should receive surgical peri-operative antibiotic prophylaxis with an agent with activity against MRSA if they undergo a surgical procedure or other intervention (see definition) where prophylaxis is indicated.

 - All MRSA-positive patients (or their carers) should be provided with an MRSA patient information leaflet.

-- In- patients to be screened monthly for the duration of their hospital stay.- irrespective if screened on admission.
+- All adult Inpatients to be screened monthly for the duration of their hospital stay.- irrespective if screened on admission.

 - Patients being admitted for elective/day case procedures do not normally require negative screening swabs prior to the procedure being performed.
 However, it should be checked that they have taken appropriate decolonisation - both in respect of agent and timing.
 If the patient has not taken/completed appropriate decolonisation, a risk assessment should be made as to whether the procedure should be deferred until the appropriate decolonisation has been completed or the procedure undertaken with the commencement of appropriate decolonisation at the time of the procedure

-- CSUs may have local protocols in addition, or supplementary, to this Trust-wide guidance, which have been agreed with Infection Prevention and Control (IPC), such as when to give “decolonisation”; which should also be consulted as appropriate.
+- CSUs may have local protocols in addition, or supplementary, to this Trust-wide guidance, which have been agreed with Infection Prevention and Control (IPC), such as when to give “decolonisation”; this should be consulted as appropriate.

-- There are 4 specific patient pathways with respect to MRSA: Adult Acute, Adult Elective, Womens and Children.
-Every patient being admitted should the appropriate pathway completed.
+- There are 4 specific patient pathways with respect to MRSA: Adult Acute, Adult Elective, Women’s and Children’s Every patient being admitted should have the appropriate pathway completed.